fooof-tools/fooof/README.md

 If you aren't already using Anaconda, it is a useful tool to get and manage these dependencies.

 ## Installation

+**Pre-Release Version**

+To install the current pre-release version, use pip:

+`$ pip install fooof --pre`

+If you already have a version of FOOOF installed, you will need to remove it first:

+`$pip uninstall fooof`

 **Stable Version**